nim-works/nimskull/doc/gc.rst

 To choose the memory management strategy use the `--gc:` switch.

---gc:native   The native GC for the selected backend.
-Redirects to `--gc:orc` for the C backend.
 --gc:refc    This is the default GC.
 It's a deferred reference counting based garbage collector with a simple Mark&Sweep backup GC in order to collect cycles.
 Heaps are thread-local.